 With 75% of customers more likely to choose brands that offer customer service in their native language, multilingual support is no longer just a nice-to-have.
 But hiring and training agents to cover each of the languages your customers speak can be costly and time-consuming.

 Here’s where AI comes in.
 With the help of Ultimate’s solution, TransferGo can now offer chat support in multiple languages: including Polish, Turkish, Lithuanian, and Ukrainian.
 Similarly, Tomorrow rolled out multilingual chat automation to serve their customers in both German and English – with plans to add more languages in future.
+With generative AI, your chatbot even recognize and mimic regional variations with native level fluency -- all without having to train it to do so.

 Implementing an AI chatbot in fintech customer service teams is a no-brainer.
 From providing 24/7 support to amazing CX — our customers have seen the benefits to prove it.